JRCSTU/wltp/README.rst

 Introduction
 ============

-The calculator accepts as input the vehicle-specifications and parameters for modifying the execution of the :term:`WLTC` cycle and spits-out the it gear-shifts of the vehicle, the attained speed-profile, and any warnings.
-It certainly does not calculate any CO2 emissions or other metrics.
+The calculator accepts as input the vehicle's technical data, along with parameters for modifying the execution of the :term:`WLTC` cycle, and it then spits-out the gear-shifts of the vehicle, the attained speed-profile, and any warnings.
+It does not calculate any |CO2| emissions.

 An "execution" or a "run" of an experiment is depicted in the following diagram::